Timmmm/robocut/readme.txt

 Basic instructions are:

 1. Create a new A4 portrait drawing in Inkscape.
+(For the registration mark feature you can use the supplied public domain letter_reg-marks.svg file)
 2. Make sure in the options, the default export DPI is 90.0
 3. Paste your stuff into the drawing.
 4. Export as Plain SVG.